Find Grad Schools

 Master’s Degrees in Precision Production

 A master's degree in precision production is offered at 2 colleges in the United States.
-Approximately 40% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
-Also, 10.0% of precision production graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 27% were students from underrepresented racial-ethnic groups.
+Also, 18.2% of precision production graduates were international students.

 Education Levels of Precision Production Majors